sirmeeLynx/CLog/README.md

 	};
 }
 ```
-In the example above, ```stdout_sink``` inherits from ```lwlog::sinks::sink``` and has two template parameters to handle the flush policy and the threading policy respectively.
+In the example above, ```stdout_sink``` inherits from ```CLog::sinks::sink``` and has two template parameters to handle the flush policy and the threading policy respectively.
 ### Step 2: Configure ANSI Color Support
-The first template parameter for ```lwlog::sinks::sink``` indicates whether the sink supports ANSI colors.
+The first template parameter for ```CLog::sinks::sink``` indicates whether the sink supports ANSI colors.
 Set this to true for console sinks that utilize console-specific color codes.
 If set to false, the sink will ignore color flags in the pattern.
 ### Step 3: Implement the sink_it() Function
 The ```sink_it()``` function is where your sink handles the log message.
 It receives a ```const details::record&```, representing the log message.
 ```cpp